Labdoo: Hubs

-Hubs are composed of volunteers who are active in the various tasks involved in making these devices like brand new and ready for delivery and delivering them to their destinations.
-This includes computer donating, collecting, sanitizing, donating a Dootrip, carrying devices to an Edoovillage.
+Hubs are composed of volunteers who are active in the various tasks involved in refurbishing these devices and delivering them to their destinations.
+This includes computer donating, collecting, sanitizing, Dootrip donations, and transportation of devices to an Edoovillage.
 Given that this effort is taking place globally, the Hub network model is adapted as needed to its particular location, but as part of a global collaborative community, all tasks are required to be managed in a transparent way, sharing the same volunteering principles.

 History

 In 2004, while enrolled as a graduate student at the University of California Los Angeles (UCLA), Jordi Ros-Giralt joined the UCLA Engineers Without Borders (EWB) Chapter.
-He had this idea, which he proposed to this club members to collect used laptops from fellow students, refurbish them, and then donate them to a needy school in the area.
+His plan was to gather discarded computers from fellow students, fix it up, and then give it to a local school that needed them..
 Three other classmates, Christine Lee, Michael Bruce and Charlie Fan, joined Ros-Giralt in organizing this effort.
-Together they spent the rest of the school year gathering computer donations, cleaning them, and then installing educational software.
+They spent the rest of the school year gathering computer donations, cleaning them, and then installing educational software.
 During the summer of 2005, these four traveled to the village of Antigua, Guatemala, where they set up a computer lab with 12 laptops at a local school and connected them to the Internet using a 250 kbit/s DSL connection.
-It was following this trip to Guatemala that the idea to find a way to make a greater contribution by expanding this effort took form.
-The limited time and resources available were put to use developing an online collaborative tool, one that would allow anyone to participate in the cause of bringing educational laptops to schools.
+Following this trip to Guatemala, the four wanted to find a way to expand this effort.
+They developed an online collaborative tool that would allow anyone to participate in the cause of bringing educational laptops to schools.
 As a result, the non-profit social network Labdoo was born.
 The model created and strategy proposed allowed Labdoo to unlock a large pool of small volunteering resources anywhere in the world, making the project scalable and sustainable.
 In 2010, Labdoo.org was registered as a 501(c)(3) charity organization in Irvine, California with a board of directors composed of Jordi Ros-Giralt, Wendy Lu, and Calvin Shen.

 Funding

-According to its charter, the Labdoo Project is operated as a zero funding organization.
-A zero-funding organization is simultaneously a non-profit organization and a social business and as such, it is self-sustainable, without any major source of monetary funding, including philanthropic donations, external investment funding, or even internal profits.
+According to its charter, the Labdoo Project is operated as a zero-funding organization.
+A zero-funding organization is simultaneously a non-profit organization and a social business, and as such, it is self-sustainable, without any major source of monetary funding, including philanthropic donations, external investment funding, or even internal profits.